Yag000/chimpanzee/README.md

 Monkey-rs is an implementation of the Monkey language in Rust.
 It is based on the books [Writing an Interpreter in Go](https://interpreterbook.com/) and [Writing a Compiler in Go](https://compilerbook.com/).

-This implemenattion is still in development.
+This implementation is still in development.
 For now an interpreter and a compiler are fully implemented, allowing to run a REPL and to run Monkey files (`.monkey` extension).
 There are some issues that I want to fix before I can call this implementation complete.

 ### REPL